 - third, when transferring data to the US, supplementary safeguards must be implemented on top of the safeguards generally required by the GDPR.
 This is the only way to keep personal data confidential.

-The DPC found that Meta Ireland did not implement effective supplementary safeguards for its data transfers toward Meta Platforms in the US.
+The DPC found that the standard contractual clauses in place for the data transfer (including the newest clauses drafted in 2021 by the EU Commission) contain no effective safeguard against US surveillance.
+The DPC also held that Meta Ireland did not implement effective supplementary safeguards for its data transfers toward Meta Platforms in the US.
 Therefore, the data transfers are illegal under the GDPR.

 While the legal content of the decision is in no way new, the case's high profile makes it a very important one.